ImageMagick/Usage-Markdown/layers/index.md

 The second image is 65% semi-transparent, which allow you to see though it when it is composed onto the blue image, so you can see if the marked points align.
 The marked control points themselves are at the coordinates `59,26` (blue) and `35,14` (red) respectively.

-If you are simply overlaying the two images, you can just subtract the offsets and 'compose' the two image on top of each other, producing a offset of `+24+12`.
+If you are simply overlaying the two images, you can just subtract the offsets and 'compose' the two image on top of each other, producing an offset of `+24+12`.

 ~~~
 convert align_blue.png align_red.png -geometry +24+12 \